nolanwinsman/UndergradJobHuntHandbook/README.md

 Below are a few common questions I would ask.

 - What does an average day look like?
 (This question is incredible.
 Really helps you understand what you will actually be doing)
-- What is <Software Y> I've never heard of before.
+- What is Software XYZ I've never heard of before.
 (If they list some framework on the job posting, ask about it if you're curious)
 - Do you have any suggestions for a student trying to stand out in the job hunt?
 - What stands out to you in a great employee
 - Can you tell me a bit about how you landed your leadership positions and what it entails.(This was a great question to ask people that are managers of teams)